Signed in as:

 An event that causes a change in environmental conditions that interfere with ecosystem function.
 (IUCN)

-Ecological coherence (of MPAs)
+Ecological coherence

-Be designed to be resilient to changing conditions.
+Additionally, an ecologically coherent network of MPAs may be designed to be resilient to changing conditions.
 (OSPAR 2006)

 Ecological integrity